romansp/romansp.github.io/content/blog/easy-debounce-in-vue-with-tanstack-query-and-vueuse/index.md

 const searchTermDebounced = refDebounced(searchTerm, 500);

 async function search(searchTerm: string) {
-  // perform server call, e.g. with 'axios'
+  // perform server call, e.g. with native fetch or with library like 'ky' or 'axios' and return data
   // implementation omitted
 }